 Many aspects of the pandemic made children feel vulnerable and, in some cases, this has affected the way our children express and deal with emotions.
 None of us will truly be able to understand what was like to experience a pandemic during our formative years.
 However, we can create a safe and positive environment for our children to deal with whatever emotional challenges they may encounter.

-Lulu emphasises that we should teach our children that unpleasant feelings are part and parcel of living a rich life.
+Sadly, unpleasant feelings are part and parcel of living a rich life.
 Rather than encouraging our children to suppress those emotions, or telling them that being angry is unacceptable, for example, we should instead focus on how to empower them to regulate and accept these negative emotions.
+However, there is value in teaching our children acceptable ways to express their big feelings.
+Especially in social settings or in situations where their peers may be affected.
 Life is full of ups and downs; it’s how we navigate them that matters.

-Lulu cites Dr Dan Siegel, a clinical professor of psychiatry and a mindfulness expert, who recommends that we “name it to tame it.”
-In other words, through labelling emotions we make space between ourselves and our experience, which allows us the breathing room we need to respond to our feelings and their challenges.
+Name it to tame it.
+Through labeling emotions, we make space between ourselves and our experience, which allows us the breathing room we need to respond to our feelings and their challenges.
 Therefore, by giving children more words to describe what they are feeling we help them better understand themselves and others and are giving them the tools to respond positively.

-We hope you’ve enjoyed Lulu’s insights as much as we did.
+We hope you’ve enjoyed this insight.
 If you’d like to contact Ivy Education about any of the ideas or issues raised in this insight, or indeed with any other educational query, please, don’t hesitate.